IoannisChatzigeorgiou/VTC2022-Spring/README.md

 ## Re-run the simulations to obtain the data needed for fig. 3 and fig. 4

-If you do not want to use the readily available simulation results but you prefer to re-run the simulations in order to obtain the results shown in fig. 3 *and* fig. 4, set the folder "code_for_simulations" as the Current Folder in MATLAB.
+If you do not want to use the readily available simulation results but you prefer to re-run the simulations in order to obtain the results shown in fig. 3 *and* fig. 4, set the folder "code_for_simulations" as the Current Folder in MATLAB<sup>&reg;</sup>.
 Then run `run_simulations_for_fig3` in the Command Window.

 The script "run_simulations_for_fig3" is divided into three parts:

 - Part 1 runs the simulations that obtain probability distributions when Random Linear Coding (RLC only) and when RLC with Syndrome Decoding (RLC with SD) are used.
 Each simulation runs 80,000 experiments.
-If you wish to increase or reduce this value, please edit the MATLAB files "sim_RLC_only_for_fig3.m" (modify line 36) and "sim_RLC_with_SD_for_fig3.m" (modify line 36).
+If you wish to increase or reduce this value, please edit the files "sim_RLC_only_for_fig3.m" (modify line 36) and "sim_RLC_with_SD_for_fig3.m" (modify line 36).
 When the simulations are completed, the following six files will be created in the folder "code_for_simulations" (assuming that the file "run_simulations_for_fig3" has not been edited):
   - data_RLC_K20_0p1.mat
   - data_RLC_K20_0p15.mat
   - data_RLC_K20_0p2.mat